0xAlMo3geZ/toedoe-list-api/README.md

 ## Installation

 1. Download the code by clicking **Code**, **Download ZIP**.
-Or if you have Git install in your machine, you can run this in your teminal.
+Or if you have Git install in your machine, you can run this in your terminal.

 ```
 git clone https://github.com/muzakonthecode/toedoe-list-api.git